vonleswan/fastfastai/README.md

 - `source ~/.bashrc`

-- `sudo python -m pip install --upgrade pip`
+- `python -m pip install --upgrade pip`

-- `sudo python -m pip install jupyter`
+- `python -m pip install jupyter`

-- `sudo python -m pip install fastai`
+- `python -m pip install fastai`

 cd to a directory you are okay with the fastai content being on.
 I chose `/mnt/e/` as that is my E: drive